KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >
 >Or [clone the answer key from last session](https://github.com/KansasCityWomeninTechnology/trivia/tree/component), install Angular CLI, and run `npm install` in the project directory.

+>[!TIP]
+>Has it been a while since you've looked at your project or are you joining us for the first time?
+Take a moment to refresh your memory and review your code.
+We're going to jump right into it.

 # Prepare your workspace

 Open the "trivia" project in your IDE.
 We recommend using Visual Studio Code.
 Open VS Code and navigate to your project directory.